 Comment 10: It's now referred to as 2,184 surgeries – this is the third different way this has been referred to.
 Consider picking one.

-Response: Thank you for referring to it.
-It was clarified througout the manuscript that the observations were performed on 2184 separated surgical cases, and was also noted in the results (Line 198).
+Response: Thank you for referring to this.
+It has been clarified throughout the manuscript that the observations were performed on 2,184 separate surgical cases; this was also noted in the results (line 198).

 Comment 11: Were any preliminary analyses conducted to ensure the assumptions underlying the multivariate binary logistic regression model?
 Please report the results of these analyses.

 Response: Thank you for the comment.
 Basic assumptions were checked.
-The observations were performed on different surgical teams as clarified in the methods, what decreases the possibility of independence of errors (Lines 114-116).
-Multicollinerarity was analysed and showed that none of none of the independent predictors' VIF has exceeded 1.25, what supports absence of collinearity.
+The observations were performed on different surgical teams, as clarified in the methods, which decreased the possibility of independence of errors (lines 114-116).
+Multicollinearity was analyzed and showed that none of the independent predictor’s VIFs exceeded 1.25, which supported the absence of collinearity.

-When testing for multicollinearity, none of the independent predictors' VIF has exceeded 1.25, supporting absence of collinearity.

 Comment 12: Consider moving the sentence beginning “table 2” to the end of the paragraph.

-Response: The sentence was rephrased (Line 202).
+Response: The sentence has been rephrased (line 202).

 Comment 13: In the sentence “the variables tested (...” please specify the teamwork being referred to.

 Response: Thank you for the comment.
-The variables were specified (Line 203).
+The variables have been specified (line 203).

 Comment 14: Please report the results of the differences between hospital size or location in a table.
 Please clarify how these variables were entered into the model.
 Were the people interviewed involved in the surgeries observed?

 Response: Thank you for the comment.
-There was no difference in the results in relation to hospital's size or location and it was added to the results (Line 218).
+There was no difference in the results in relation to hospital size or location, and this has been added to the results (line 218).

-This variable entered to the model based on their requirement for teamwork as clarified previously in the methods (Lines 124-126).
+This variable entered to the model based on their requirement for teamwork as previously clarified in the methods section (lines 124-126).

-The people interviewed were not involved in the surgeries observed since most of them were in administrative roles.
-It was clarified in the results (Lines 221-222).
+The individuals interviewed were not involved in the surgeries observed, as most of them were in administrative roles.
+This has been clarified in the results (lines 221-222).

 Discussion